southparkstan123/book-store/README.md

-# Rails-app
+# Book-store

 ## Introduction

-This is an experimental SPA using Ruby on Rails with Vue, it may be the template repo for further development for Full-stack project.
+This is an web app using Ruby on Rails with Vue for book store.

 ## Features
 1. Basic Token Based (JWT) Authentication